 Purchaser agrees that it does not have and will not have any claims or causes of action against any Seller Party (other than Seller), arising out of or in connection with this Agreement or the transactions contemplated hereby.
 Purchaser agrees to look solely to Seller and Seller's interest in the Property or, if the Closing has occurred, the net proceeds of the sale (in each case, subject to the limitations on Seller's liability set forth in this Agreement) for the satisfaction of any liability or obligation arising under this Agreement or the transactions contemplated hereby, or for the performance of any of the covenants, warranties or other agreements contained herein, and further agrees not to sue or otherwise seek to enforce any personal obligation against any of Seller's other assets or properties or any other Seller Parties (or their assets or properties) with respect to any matters arising out of or in connection with this Agreement or the transactions contemplated hereby.
-Without limiting the generality of the foregoing provisions of this Section 40, Purchaser hereby unconditionally and irrevocably waives any and all claims and causes of action of any nature whatsoever it may now or hereafter have against the Seller Parties (or their ascess of Purchaser against such other Seller Parties, in connection with or arising out of this Agreement or the transactions contemplated hereby.
+Without limiting the generality of the foregoing provisions of this Section 40, Purchaser hereby unconditionally and irrevocably waives any and all claims and causes of action of any nature whatsoever it may now or hereafter have against the Seller Parties (other than Seller, subject to the foregoing), and hereby unconditionally and irrevocably releases and discharges such other Seller Parties from any and all liability whatsoever which may now or hereafter accrue in favor of Purchaser against such other Seller Parties, in connection with or arising out of this Agreement or the transactions contemplated hereby.
 The provisions of this Section 40 shall survive the Closing or the termination of this Agreement until the Survival Date set forth in Section 41 (Survival) hereof.

-41. SURVIVAL.
+41. SURVIVAL